-Subordinated debt and hybrid capital issued before 2012 are classified as liabilities in the statement of financial position and are measured at amortised cost like other long-term loans.
+Subordinated debt are measured at amortised cost like other long-term loans.
 Subordinated debt ranks behind all other debt.
 Hybrid capital denotes bonds with a nominal interest rate, but the Bank is not obliged to pay interest in a period in which no dividend is paid, nor does the investor subsequently have a right to interest that has not been paid, i.e. the interest does not accumulate.
-Hybrid Capital issued after 2012 have been classified as equity since these do not satisfy the definition of a financial liability in IAS 32.
+Hybrid Capital have been classified as equity since these do not satisfy the definition of a financial liability in IAS 32.
 The bond is perpetual and SpareBank 1 SMN has the right to not pay interest to the investors.
 The interest will not be presented as an interest expense in the income statement, but as a reduction to equity.
 See also note 3 for a closer description.
-The treatment of subordinated debt and hybrid capital in the calculation of the group's capital adequacy is described in note 6 Capital adequacy and capital management.
+The treatment of subordinated debt and hybrid capital in the calculation of the group's capital adequacy is described in note 5 Capital adequacy and capital management.